camillelamy/explainers/coop_reporting.md

 - *blocked window uri*: depending on the other window being accessed, the **opener document URL for reporting**, the **openee document URL for reporting** or the **other documents in the browsing context group URL for reporting**, as defined in the **Safe URLs for reporting** section
 - *violation*: "access-to-coop-page"
 - *property*: the window property being accessed

+## Security and privacy considerations

+One of the principal risks of introducing the COOP reporting API is that the reports could leak information about cross-origin frame or window behaviors to the document that enables COOP reporting.
+To avoid this, we have included specific mitigations:
+1. The URLs of other documents that we report are sanitized so that they provide no more information about navigation than what the page would normally know.
+2. Cross-origin iframe's action are not included in the COOP reports sent to the endpoint specified by the top-level page.

+That said, the proposal gives more information than currently available in the reports for blocked accesses to a page with COOP reporting.
+In particular, it informs the COOP page that a cross-origin window tried to access a particular property on its window, and it add information about the cross-origin URL (referrer URL or initial navigation URL).
+We think this information is reasonnable to surface, as the access would normally result in JavaScript execution, which could potentially be detected by the page anyway.

+## Limitations of the API

+The API as defined currently does not give a way for cross-origin subframes embedded in a COOP page to detect that they have been broken by their parent COOP.
+There are privacy and security considerations to emitting reports bound for subframes based on a policy their cross-origin parent set.
+At the same time, there is no good way for an iframe to signal that it does not want to be embedded in a particular COOP environment, so it's not clear how actionable the reports would be anyway.
+Should we offer such a mechanism, we should extend the COOP reporting API to provide meaningful information to cross-origin iframes.